kpn-dsh/dsh-cli/docs/code-signing-macos.md

 Be sure to save the provided id (in the example `abcdef01-2345-6789-abcd-ef0123456789`), since you might need it to check the status of the process.

-Notarisation usually takes less than 5 minutes, but in some cases it can take quite a bit longer.
+Notarization usually takes less than 5 minutes, but in some cases it can take quite a bit longer.
 In order to poll the status of the process you can use the following command:

 ```bash